aroaryan/String-Graph-Assembly/README.md

 3. Enter the data set to be used eg. `data/small.fasta`
 4. Enter the length of k-mers to be used eg. `7`

+There are a few test cases written to check the construction of the DeBruijnGraph and ReadFile method. `make tests` followed by `./bin/tests` can be used to test it.

 ## Data

 Our data is originally sourced from the [SRA Archive](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR23718782&display=metadata) available for download [here.](https://drive.google.com/file/d/1bQzdZBxWnnvsWqbHEWomO4qhNrn9c9wh/view?usp=sharing)